-To determine if you are a resident or non-resident for tax purposes, first take the Substantial Presence Test.
-Then, if you are a non-resident for tax purposes, see the information below.
+To determine if you are a resident or non-resident for taxes, first take the Substantial Presence Test.
+Then, if you are a non-resident for taxes, see the information below.

 - Blank Form 8843 (pdf)